About Burkina Faso

 Burkina Faso and Niger form the two focus countries where we are carrying out our resilience agenda in the Sahel.
 In this effort, USAID is coordinating all of its programs with the Government of Burkina Faso, other donors—particularly G8 member countries under a New Alliance for Nutrition and Food Security—and regional organizations such as the Permanent Interstate Committee for Drought Control in the Sahel and the Economic Community of West African States (ECOWAS).

 Key to the success of USAID’s program is that Burkina remains a peaceful and secure country in a neighborhood that has experienced instability in the recent past.
-We builds on the many practices that Burkinabe have used to weather conflicts and natural shocks.
+We build on the many practices that Burkinabe have used to weather conflicts and natural shocks.
 USAID helps them better meet these challenges through activities geared to improve local governance, strengthen the role of those who promote interethnic and religious dialogue, and help youth and women become more involved in local decision-making and cooperative action.
 Coupled with this work, we support political parties and civil society organizations that advocate for positive change and participation in elections and communicate goals through the media.

 Although USAID supports a myriad of activities in health, water and climate change operating under USAID’s regional and central programming, it places the highest priority on combatting malaria, since Burkina is among the ten countries in the world with the highest malaria disease burdens.
 Our health team leads programs to help the country implement its national malaria control strategic plan and achieve objectives to significantly reduce malaria morbidity and mortality, particularly among children under five and pregnant women who are the most vulnerable.